Control Barrier Functions for Collision Avoidance Between Strongly Convex Regions: Background

-To enforce obstacle avoidance between Robots $i$ and $j$, we want the minimum distance between them to be greater than $0$.
-Let $h^{ij}(x^i, x^j)$ be the minimum distance between the geometries of Robot $i$ at state $x^i$ and Robot $j$ at state $x^j$.
-Note that the minimum distance between two non-empty sets is always well-defined and non-negative.
-We can define safe states as the states $(x^i, x^j)$ where $h^{ij}(x^i, x^j)$ is greater than zero~\cite{ames2019control}, as
+To enforce collision avoidance between the safe regions of Robots $i$ and $j$, we want the minimum distance $h(x)$ (see \cref{eq:convex-set-min-dist}) between $\mathcal{C}^i(x^i)$ and $\mathcal{C}^j(x^j)$ to be greater than $0$.
+We can define the set of safe states~\cite{ames2019control} as